Collections of Lessons

 GeoMapApp activities provide a way for educators to use geoscience data and imagery in the classroom.
 The site contains data-driven geoscience learning modules aimed at the K-12, Community College and Introductory university levels.

 Mars for Earthlings seeks to expose undergraduate students to planetary study through Mars remote sensing data and Earth-based analogs.
+Through this resource instructors, educators, and faculty can access learning modules to integrate into their earth science classes.
+Interviews from planetary scientists and geologists present current issues in planetary sciences.

 Math You Need - The Math You Need, When You Need It modules cover quantitative topics that are important in introductory geoscience courses.
 Each topic includes a page for the instructor, quantitative information for the students, a set of practice problems and culminates in an on-line quiz that is automatically graded and submitted to the instructor.
 The project is designed to give students the quantitative knowledge that they need, just before they need to use it in their concurrent geoscience course.
 This program includes pre- and post-testing and self-paced modules.